MarcDeletang/nodejs-git-hook/readme.md

 ###Disclaimer

 This project only works for push request on github and gitlab.
-If you want me to add more
+If you want me to add more functionalities, feel free to create an issue or submit a pull request if you did it, i'll merge :)

 ### How to use it: